|

 1998 |

-AIA ARCHITECTURE AWARD.
-Juror for the AIA Austin Chapter.
+AIA Austin Chapter.
 Texas Architecture design awards. |

 |